College of Nursing

 Honors students are expected to actively engage in all activities of the program, including:

-• Enroll in Honors Seminars in addition to standard pre-licensure curriculum to explore a research topic interest to the individual student
+• Enroll in Honors Seminars and standard pre-licensure curriculum to explore a research topic interesting to the individual student.

 • Attend all Honors program meetings and seminars.